hoamle/hoamle.github.io/_posts/2017-02-18-primer-on-building-ml-solutions.md

 ---
-title: "Primer on Building a Machine Learning Solution"
+title: "Part 1 - Primer on Building a Machine Learning Solution"
 layout: post
-category: technical
+category: t
 ---
+> *(Part 1b of the [Essence of Machine Learning (and Deep Learning)](/articles/16/essence-machine-deep-learning) series)*

 This week introduces **high-level overview of building a Machine Learning (ML) solution** for a problem, summarized by the following diagram and demo'ed with [`scikit-learn`](http://scikit-learn.org/stable/index.html).
 {% maincolumn 'assets/img/week1-2.png' '' %}

-**N.B.**{% marginnote 'mn-id-glossary' "Visit [MLglossary](https://hoamle.github.io/articles/17/machine-learning-appendix/#glossary) for a summary of the math notations.
+**N.B.**{% marginnote 'mn-id-glossary' "Visit [MLglossary](/articles/17/machine-learning-appendix/#glossary) for a summary of the math notations.
 The MLglossary also lists common terms in ML with their synonyms or strongly related concepts.
 Because ML is an interdisplinary field, there are many different terminologies, which come from the relevant fields of research, that are actually *equivalent*." %} We will gradually *rephrase* every-day language with equivalent ML terminologies and their *math notations*.

 Don't be afraid of Math, embrace it.
 Math is (1) an **efficient, universal and unanimously understood** language.
 Once we rephrase a problem in mathematical toungue, we may see hidden  connections between numerous of *supposedly* unrelated problems in different fields [[DAslides:pp22-38]](https://1drv.ms/b/s!ApOZHae4ogqZ3AJg76xtDPEzSlH-).
 Further more, Math is (2) **non-ambiguous** so that we can approach a solution of a problem with transparent and concrete reasoning.
 Nevertheless, always explain the math we use (or encounter) in our usual natural language if possible, so that we can imprint the **underlying intuition** and not getting lost in the technical details that follow.